 Using social media properly

 The most important thing when increasing your fan base is to know how to use each different social media platform properly.

-Aside of your website this is essentially the hub of all major activity.
-It is where news gets posted, where gig dates are announced, all the longer, more important stories.
+Aside from your website, this is essentially the hub of all major activity.
+It is where the news gets posted, where gig dates are announced, all the longer, more important stories.

 This is where you post updates on smaller activities.
 For example, something funny that has just happened or what instrument is being recorded in the studio as you type.
 Twitter is about more frequent, smaller stories than Facebook.